- This event has passed.

 - Panel:

-- Carolyn Dunn, Assistant head & SENCO, Abbey College Cambridge
+- Carolyn Dunn, Vice Principal & SENCO, Abbey College Cambridge

 - Lucy Hart, EDI lead in Boarding, Abbey College Cambridge

-- David Savage, EDI lead, Abbey College Cambridge
+- David Savage, Head of EAL and EDI Lead, Abbey College Cambridge

 15:15 – 15:30